 Many times, patients do not seek the urgent dental care they need because they don’t realize they are experiencing a dental emergency.
 But in general, if you have a pain in your mouth, you’ve got an urgent situation.

-Dr. Doctor and Dr. Beelman, your emergency dentists in Southlake, treat the following problems:
+Dr. Doctor, your emergency dentist in Southlake, treat the following problems:

 - Knocked out or missing teeth